merenlab/merenlab.org/data/ibd-gut-metabolism/index.md

 We've essentially confirmed [our previous observations](https://doi.org/10.1186/s13059-023-02924-x), but with a much more extensive dataset of publicly-available gut metagenomes than was used in that study.
 However, will these observations hold up at the genome level?
 That is going to be the topic of the next section.

-## Analyzing a dataset of gut microbial genomes from the GTDB
+## Obtaining a dataset of gut microbial genomes from the GTDB

 We wanted to confirm our results at the genome level.
 The ideal way to do this would be to carefully bin metagenome-assembled genomes (MAGs) from each metagenome and individually analyze their metabolic capacity.
 However, binning those MAGs would take a really long time, and even if we automated the process, [automatic binning is difficult and not always conclusive](https://merenlab.org/2020/01/02/visualizing-metagenomic-bins/).
 Instead, we decided to leverage a high-quality set of reference genomes from the [Genome Taxonomy Database (GTDB)](https://gtdb.ecogenomic.org/) ([Parks et al. 2021](https://doi.org/10.1093/nar/gkab776)).

-First, we determined which genomes represent typical gut microbes by running read recruitment and analyzing the resulting coverage information.
-Then, we analyzed the metabolic potential of each genome by calculating the stepwise completeness of each KEGG module.
-We used the completeness scores of our 33 IBD-enriched pathways to determine whether each genome represented a microbe with high metabolic independence (HMI) - that is, high average completenesss of all these pathways - or low metabolic independence (LMI).
-Finally, we used read recruitment results from the gut metagenome dataset to analyze the distribution of each group of genomes across healthy individuals and individuals with IBD.
+In this section, we show how we determined which genomes represent typical gut microbes by running read recruitment and analyzing the resulting coverage information.
+Those genomes will be the subject of the analyses described in the subsequent section.

 ### Genome processing: the anvi'o contigs workflow